| "The

 a sale, no matter how small.
 He would usually have some small token for

+the children.".
 Not all county

 residents shared Shipley's condescending, yet sympathetic, view of the